Infant Baptism Preparation classes are available for all those expecting and those with newborn children To register call: 417-887-0600

 Eligible age is Second Grade.
 Parents of second grade children preparing for First Communion attend a meeting in the spring.
 First Communion is usually held the Sunday after Easter at a special First Communion Eucharist.

-Catholics are eligible to become confirmed when they reach age of Freshmen year in high school.
-A series of classes prepare those eligible for the Sacrament of Confirmation.
-Confirmation is held in the fall.
+Catholics are eligible to become confirmed at the beginning of their eighth grade year or older.
+A series of classes that begin in the Fall prepare those eligible for the Sacrament of Confirmation.

 Anyone needing to be confirmed please contact the parish office at 417-887-0600.